ahmedos01/Simple-Movie-app-/README.md

 # Simple-Movie-app-
-movie app  with api to show trending new movies
+movie app  with api to show trending new movies. java